Information for people living with type 2 diabetes

 Where do I start?

-With so much information available it can be difficult to know what steps to take when you are first diagnosed with diabetes.
+With so much information available it can be difficult to know what steps to take when you are first diagnosed with type 2 diabetes.

 Here are our recommendations for setting yourself up to live well with diabetes.